HarryStevens/jeezy/README.md

 ```

 ### Web browser

+In vanilla, a `jz` global is exported.
 You can use the CDN from unpkg.
 ```html
 <script src="https://unpkg.com/jeezy/lib/jeezy.js"></script>
 <script src="https://unpkg.com/jeezy/lib/jeezy.min.js"></script>